 Children and teenager's dental hygienes

-Cleaning children´s teeth, known in the pediatric dental field as child or juvenile oral hygiene (or professional prophylaxis), is a simple and useful procedure that is performed routinely in clinical pediatric dentistry with children, adolescents and young patients.
+Cleaning children´s teeth, known in the paediatric dental field as child or juvenile oral hygiene (or professional prophylaxis), is a simple and useful procedure that is performed routinely in clinical paediatric dentistry with children, adolescents and young patients.
 In addition, this process normally involves professionally applying a special fluoride on the teeth to help prevent the onset of caries lesions.

 What is a dental hygiene?

 The paediatric dental hygiene or cleaning is based on the prevention of oral disease, and consists in instructing caregivers in the most appropriate techniques for oral hygiene, the removal of calculus, the removal of plaque and pigmentation and polishing of rough tooth surfaces.
 This procedure in the dental clinic is frequently accompanied, in the case of paediatric dentistry, with the topical application of professional fluoride on the teeth.